-I feel the surge of excitement as I looked at the window when our plane is about to land in Keflavik.
+I felt surge of excitement as I looked at the window when our plane was about to land in Keflavik.
 The landscape was literally covered with snow and ice.
-Luttle wonder why this country is called ICEland.
+Little wonder why this country is called ICEland.
 When March is already spring in central Europe, in this part of the world March is still winter and snowing.

-We landed Keflavik at 10.25am and picked up by Fara Rental who drive us to their office.
-Fara representative gave us some orientation about driving in Iceland and remind us to always check weather forecast and road condition everyday before starting the trip.
-Both drivers Hubby and Rangga have watched video on driving in iceland and I have bookmarked all the important websites.
-Weather today looks promising: 2 degree celcius and sunny with no wind.
-Fara also gave us internet modem so we don’t need to purchase iceland sim card.
-I couldn’t find one at the airport so I’m glad Fara gave us the internet modem as part of the car rental.
+We landed Keflavik at 10.25am and were picked up by Fara Rental who drove us to their office, 5 minutes drive from the airport.
+Fara Representative gave us some orientation about driving in Iceland and remind us to always check weather forecast and road condition everyday before starting the trip.
+Both drivers Hubby and Rangga have watched video on driving in Iceland and I have bookmarked all the important websites.
+Weather today looks promising: 2 degree Celcius and sunny with no wind.
+Fara also gave us mobile wifi so we don’t need to purchase Iceland sim card.
+I couldn’t find one at the airport so I’m glad Fara gave us the wifi as part of the car rental.

 Our first stop is Bonus at Fitjar.
 We need to buy groceries and also have lunch at Subway.
 They also have atm but I dont see the need to extract cash as you can pay everything in iceland with card.

-Our first destination is Thingvellir national park.
+Our first destination is Þingvellir national park.
 But before that we couldn’t resist to stop at a side road just to take our first picture with the snow.
-Now knowing we will see snow everyday throughout our trip in Iceland lol.
+Not knowing we will see snow everyday throughout our trip in Iceland 🤣.

-Thingvellir national park is one of a few attraction in iceland where we are required to pay parking fee.
-Thingvellir is a historic site and national park in Iceland, east of Reykjavik.
+Þingvellir national park is one of a few attraction in iceland where we are required to pay parking fee. Þingvellir is a historic site and national park in Iceland, east of Reykjavik.
 It is known for the Althing, the site of Iceland’s first parliament from the 10th to 18th centuries.
-On the site are the Thingvellir church and the ruins of old stone shelters.
+On the site are the Þingvellir church and the ruins of old stone shelters.
 The park sits in a rift valley caused by the separation of 2 tectonic plates, with rocky cliffs and fissures like the huge Almannagja fault.
 You can even dive or snorkel with drysuit in Silfra fissure between two tectonic plates.
 The drysuit will keep your body warm but your face is not covered and I shuddered imagining water as cold as ice on my face.
-Thanks but no thanks will skip this lol.
+Thanks but no thanks, I shall skip this 😌

-From Thingvellir we continue driving to Geysir.
 Strokkur Geysir is the most active geyser in Iceland and erupts naturally every 4-10 minutes.
 It felt longer to me as I felt my fingers are going numb waiting for the eruption to come.
 The eruption is usually 15-20 meters high but in history book it said to erupt up to 40 meters.
-Strokkur and geysir are believed to be the same age but since Geysir was considered to be more magnifiscent, strokkur wasn’t mentioned in any written books until 1789 after an earthquake helped to unblock the conduit of the geysir.
+Strokkur and Geysir are believed to be the same age but since Geysir was considered to be more magnifiscent, strokkur wasn’t mentioned in any written books until 1789 after an earthquake helped to unblock the conduit of the Geysir.

-There is a restaurant in Geysir center but we pressed thru to Gulfoss which is a 10 minutes drive away as we want to be there before the sun sets.
+There was a restaurant in Geysir center, but we pressed thru to Gulfoss which was a 10 minutes drive as we wanted to reached there before the sun sets.

 Gulfoss, translated to Golden Falls is one of Iceland’s most iconic and beloved waterfall, found in the Hvita river canyon in South west island and is a part of attraction under Golden Circle route.
 Gulfoss is unique because we view the waterfall from above instead of below like you’d normally do when you see a waterfall.

 It takes 10 minutes walk from the parking area into the waterfall which should be okay.
 But the temperature has dropped below zero degree by the time we came and the wind was strong.
-That 10 minutes walk felt more like 30 minutes lol.
+That 10 minutes walk felt more like 30 minutes!!

 The waterfall is half frozen and I feel we’re going to be frozen as well if we stay longer